science-responds/science-responds.github.io-source/index.md

 hero_image: https://wikitravel.org/upload/shared//6/6a/Default_Banner.jpg
 ---

+## The Larger Scientific Community Responds to the COVID19 Pandemic

 The coronavirus continues to spread around the world and risks overwhelming the health systems in many countries.
 We hope that you are all well and are taking the necessary steps to protect yourselves, your families and your colleagues.

-In addition to the direct health impacts, the virus is having larger impacts on our society.
-Scientific research is key to responding to this challenge.
+The virus is having enormous direct health impacts on our society as well as other major indirect social and economic impacts.
+The full scientific research community and its rich set of tools are key to responding to these challenges.
 We are a group of non-medical researchers from various "Big Science" and computational fields.
 Our researchers have significant data analytics, simulation, software, computing, and organizational skills, and "Big Science"